image_pdfDownload PDFimage_printPrint

 Financial Data

-We have discussed financial data in previous articles and it is probably well covered.
-In particular a school’s financial position is a clear picture of the schools status at a moment in time.
-There are some traps and data can be skewed in areas such as EBIDTA but in most cases financial pictures are pretty clear.
+We have discussed financial data in previous articles, and it is probably well covered.
+In particular, a school’s financial position provides a clear picture of its current status.
+There are some traps, and data can be skewed in areas like EBITDA, but in most cases, the financial picture is pretty clear.
 Valuation becomes subjective when we realise the data is only telling part of the story and does not reflect potential.
 What is most often not clear is what to do next.
 It is the other areas that will significantly impact the bottom line when we don’t understand the full picture and all that this encompasses.

 When is Data Not Real data?

-At first glance data often tells a story but without understanding the full picture that underpins that story you may not be so sure of the data’s validity.
+At first glance, data often tells a story, but without understanding the full picture that underpins that story, you may not be so sure of the data’s validity.
 Take student achievement data.
-In 2019 a school may have excellent overall data represented by high averages for literacy.
-In 2020 that same average may drop significantly.
-Pressure mounts on school administration and teachers about why results deteriorated so quickly.
-What if that same school had a high turnover of enrolment?
-What if the data was not measuring the same students, year by year?
+In 2019, a school may have excellent overall data, as evidenced by high literacy averages.
+In 2020, that same average may drop significantly.
+Pressure mounts on the school administration and teachers about why results deteriorated so quickly.
+What if that same school had high enrolment turnover?
+What if the data were not measuring the same students, year by year?
 This example is a common one in international schools with relatively high student turnover rates.
-We need to be clear what we are measuring and what the measurement represents.
+We need to be clear about what we are measuring and what the measurement represents.
 We need to look out for data that may be skewed.
-Data driven decision making needs to be accurate.
+Data-driven decision-making needs to be accurate.

 What do you do with the Data?

-Ideally all data should serve a purpose.
-It should inform you about the past but more importantly it should inform new behaviours in the future.
-There is no point capturing data unless it will influence a change in practice.
+Ideally, all data should serve a purpose.
+It should inform you about the past, but, more importantly, it should inform future behaviours.
+There is no point in collecting data unless it will lead to a change in practice.
 A big stick reporting approach does not change behaviour.
-A culture of self and peer reflection needs to be part of a cycle of review and change.
+A culture of self- and peer-reflection needs to be part of a cycle of review and change.
 We believe strongly in creating a community of peer learning and support.
 A model of organisational culture that values reflection, openness and judges data as helpful information to learn and grow from.

-Schools are inundated with information that in this context we might call data.
-It becomes very difficult for teachers and leaders to know what data is useful, or how to use the data in ways that makes it useful.
-Teachers also get quite cynical if management collect data just for the purpose of it.
+Schools are inundated with information that, in this context, we might call data.
+It becomes very difficult for teachers and leaders to know which data are useful or how to use them effectively.
+Teachers also get quite cynical if management collects data just for the sake of it.
 It can create extra layers of work without any real benefit.
-Schools need to know how to select data that can be useful to improve student learning, and also make the data presentable and accessible for teachers to do the analysis of the data.
-Where possible schools should use already existing processes.
-The information is most often already freely available it just requires a system to capture it.
+Schools need to know how to select data that can be useful for improving student learning, and also how to present and make the data accessible to teachers for analysis.
+Where possible, schools should use already existing processes.
+The information is most often already freely available; it just requires a system to capture it.

 Digging Deeper

-Usually data processes focus on generalities.
-“Averages” and “trends” are important but these stories don’t often tell us the underlying details.
-An “average” blends micro data together.
+Usually, data processes focus on generalities.
+“Averages” and “trends” are important, but these stories often don’t reveal the underlying details.
+An “average” blends microdata together.
 What if we want to identify the effect of professional development strategies on improving critical thinking?
 We would need to investigate and capture data about student performance in areas that reflect “critical thinking.”
 Overall grades may generally reflect this, but not specifically.
 What if we want to analyse the number of students who moved from a ‘C’ to a ‘B’ in Mathematics over a set time period?
-Surely when we believe that all children are important, this data represents distance travelled for large groups of students.
-A’s are important and somewhat prestigious but some may argue that many bright children may do well almost in spite of the quality of teaching or programs.
+Surely, when we believe that all children are important, this data represents the distance travelled for large groups of students.
+A’s are important and somewhat prestigious, but some may argue that many bright children may do well, almost in spite of the quality of teaching or programs.
 Our first layer of data may provoke us to look even further.
 It may tell us what we really need to look for.

 Systems Approach to Gathering Data

-Technology is obviously a very helpful tool to achieve this however the goal should be “for data to be touched just once.”
-What we mean is that if information comes into your workplace in some form then find a way to capture it just once then make it easily accessible.
+Technology is obviously a very helpful tool to achieve this; however, the goal should be “for data to be touched just once.”
+What we mean is that if information comes into your workplace in some form, then find a way to capture it just once and make it easily accessible.
 Let’s look at an “old school” example.
-A teacher teaches students on a daily basis including an observation of their learning progress. eg Questioning, observation of work completed.
+A teacher teaches students daily, including observing their learning progress. eg Questioning, observation of work completed.
 (Data point 1).
-Teacher tests students and their grade is marked on the paper (Data point 2).
-Teacher transfers that grade into a paper mark book (Data point 3).
-Teacher transfers that data into a central database (Data point 4) Teacher creates a report card (Data point 5).
-Teacher conducts a parent teacher interview (Data point 6).
+The teacher tests students, and their grade is marked on the paper (Data point 2).
+The teacher transfers that grade into a paper mark book (Data point 3).
+The teacher transfers that data into a central database (Data point 4).
+The teacher creates a report card (Data point 5).
+The teacher conducts a parent-teacher interview (Data point 6).

-Another thing to consider is to shape processes in ways that allow you to monitor data in a systemic way.
-In another example let’s consider a request by management to monitor the degree to which all subject departments are focussed on literacy.
-We want to capture this information on a monthly basis, as our annual strategic plan says “The school will ensure all subject departments focus on and improve literacy within their subject contexts.”
+Another thing to consider is shaping processes so you can monitor data systematically.
+In another example, let’s consider a request by management to monitor the degree to which all subject departments are focused on literacy.
+We want to capture this information monthly, as our annual strategic plan states: “The school will ensure all subject departments focus on and improve literacy within their subject contexts.”
 A simple way to do this is to create a standardised minutes template for all subject meetings that includes a section on literacy.
-If the minutes of every subject meeting are recorded in the same way then management has fast access to the reported discussion of literacy in every subject.
-Of course beyond that, we can review lesson/unit plans, conduct teacher observations, test the students, speak to students etc however we should try wherever possible to systemise the capturing of data to make the systems of capturing information smooth.
+If the minutes of every subject meeting are recorded consistently, management has quick access to the reported discussion of literacy in each subject.
+Of course, beyond that, we can review lesson/unit plans, conduct teacher observations, test the students, speak to students, etc. However, we should, wherever possible, systemise data capture to make the process smoother.

-In schools with a big focus on data driven decision making they also create a data-friendly culture where teachers and administrators seek reliable data to inform their decisions about curriculum and instruction.
-Fostering such an atmosphere is a gradual process but much more effective than top down approaches.
+In schools with a strong focus on data-driven decision-making, they also foster a data-friendly culture in which teachers and administrators seek reliable data to inform decisions about curriculum and instruction.
+Fostering such an atmosphere is a gradual process, but much more effective than top-down approaches.

 Accreditaton

 Most international accreditation systems depend on data.
-In truth the review teams are trying to quickly and succinctly review practice to ensure it is aligned to standards.
-Further more, they are looking for a demonstrated commitment to changing and improving practice, which includes data gathering processes.
-Our advice to schools who will one day seek accreditation is to implement systems from the beginning.
-When you design systems and procedures to embrace thes principles your job is half done.
-When minutes of meetings including systematic recording of conversations then a quick review shows an external team what you are focussed on.
-When data is captured and reviewed for internal purposes then it is easily shared with others.
+In truth, the review teams are trying to quickly and succinctly review practice to ensure it is aligned with standards.
+Furthermore, they are looking for a demonstrated commitment to changing and improving practice, including data-gathering processes.
+Our advice to schools that will one day seek accreditation is to implement systems from the beginning.
+When you design systems and procedures to embrace these principles, your job is half done.
+When meeting minutes include systematic recording of conversations, a quick review shows an external team what you are focused on.
+When data is captured and reviewed for internal purposes, it is easily shared with others.
 Data Driven decision making is an important part of accreditation processes.

 Data Driven Decision Making

-The real point here however is to make sure we make well informed and effective decisions.
-The challenge for those who collect data exploration team is to turn this momentum into action.
+The real point here, however, is to ensure we make well-informed, effective decisions.
+The challenge for the data exploration team is to turn this momentum into action.
 The next steps in the process are to set concrete goals, develop strategies for achieving those goals, determine how to evaluate progress, and roll out the plan.
-Too often we make assumptions about small pieces of information and we don’t have the complete picture.
-Ideally data should drive great decisions and improved performance.
+Too often, we make assumptions about small pieces of information, and we don’t have the complete picture.
+Ideally, data should drive great decisions and improved performance.

 Who is Global Services in Education (GSE)